Abdusshh/newsletter-app-workflow/blog/blog.md

 });
 ```

-**Key Points:**

-- **Persistent Workflow**: Uses Upstash Workflow to manage long-running tasks without worrying about function timeouts.
-- **Email Scheduling**: Sends emails based on the user's selected frequency.
-- **Loop Control**: Limits the number of newsletters sent to avoid infinite loops.
-- **Dynamic Content**: Includes links to blog posts in the emails.

-Here is an example of a completed workflow of a user who subscribed, received a newsletter, and unsubscribed:
+Here's an example of a completed workflow for a user who subscribed, received a single newsletter, and unsubscribed:

 ![Workflow Example](/blog/workflow-example.png)

-You can access your workflows from the [Upstash Console](https://console.upstash.com/).
+You can access and monitor your workflows from the [Upstash Console](https://console.upstash.com/).

-## Main Page Component
+### Main Page Component

-The main page where users can subscribe to the newsletter.
+Let's set up the main page of our application.
+This page will include the subscription form and a link to the unsubscribe page.

+Here's the `page.tsx` file:

 ```tsx title="src/app/page.tsx"
 import SubscriptionForm from "@/components/SubscriptionForm";